 Mekong Big Build, Phnom Penh, Cambodia

 Wanted: Individuals with a thirst for adventure and a true desire to make a significant contribution to the world.
 No construction skills or experience are required - just a great spirit and a good sense of humor.
-In November we will gather with 350+ volunteers from all over the world to build a “new city” for those who called the Stueng Meanchey dumpsite home until it closed in 2009.
+In November we will gather with more than 350 volunteers from all over the world to build a “new city” for those who called the Stueng Meanchey dumpsite home until it closed in 2009.
 This is an amazing opportunity to make a tremendous impact and represent the United States on this very special build.
 We certainly welcome members from all corners of the world to our team!

 Watch a video: